tomhrr/cosh/doc/all.md

 character to lowercase, and returns the updated string.  `uc` and `ucfirst` operate similarly, except they convert to uppercase.

+`reverse` reverses a string.
+It also works on lists.

 ### External program execution

 A command that begins with `$` will be treated as an external call: